gleiss/saturation-visualization/README.md

 ## Setup and run the frontend
 `./start_frontend.sh`

-Running this script will serve the frontend at [http://localhost:3000](http://localhost:3000)
+Running this script will serve the frontend at [http://localhost:3000](http://localhost:3000).

+Note that even if the browser is popped up, the compilation process is still running, so it will take a while.

 ## Setup and run the backend
 Edit the `start_backend.sh` to use your correct `$Z3_PATH` and `$Z3_BIN`.
 Then run `./start_backend.sh`

 Running this script will serve the backend at localhost:5000.
 The frontend should point to this backend.

+If using other port, change this line in `visualization-frontend/src/components/App.tsx`

+`        const fetchedJSON = await fetch(mode === "manualcs" ? 'http://localhost:5000/spacer/startmanualcs' : 'http://localhost:5000/spacer/start', {`